It’s that time of the year again. 2016 is already coming to a close, and I’m preparing for a new 12 months of goals, travel, and life.

 September // California, Oregon, Maryland

-September meant wrapping up my time in California and saying goodbye to my mom again for another two years.
+September meant wrapping up my time in California and saying goodbye to my mom again for another lengthy amount of time.
 I hung out with another good friend from college in Davis, and drove back up to Oregon to stay with my dad and stepmom.

 This is also the month that The Atlas Heart officially became an LLC in the state of Oregon, yippee!